Permutative Preference Alignment from Listwise Ranking of Human Judgments: Supplementary Results

 Since Nvidia v100 is incompatible with the bf16 type, we use fp16 for mixed precision in deepspeed configuration.
 Notably, as the ListMLE method doesn't have normalization, it will encounter loss scaling errors with mixed precision settings.

-\subsection{Supplementary Results}
+\section{Supplementary Results}

-\subsubsection{Proxy Models Results}
+\subsection{Proxy Models Results}

-The supplementary results of the Proxy Model Win Rate are shown in Table \ref{tab_sup_beta} and Table \ref{tab_sup_list}.
-For OPO, we fix $\tau=1.0$.
+The supplementary results of the Proxy Model Win Rate are shown in \Cref{tab_sup_beta} and \Cref{tab_sup_list}.
+For PPA, we fix $\tau=1.0$.
 For ApproxNDCG, we fix $\alpha=25$ because it is the parameter $\alpha\cdot\beta$ that controls the approximation accuracy of the sigmoid function in Eq \ref{approx_rank}.

-\subsubsection{Supplementary Results for Mistral-7B}
+\subsection{Supplementary Results for Mistral-7B}

 We observe that decreasing the hyperparameter $\beta$ may increase the performance when language models scale up to 7B parameters.
 All methods achieve their best performance with $\beta=0.05$ except for Single Pair with $\beta=0.01$.
-Our approach OPO consistently achieves the best overall performance, shown in Table \ref{tab_sup_mistral}.
+Our approach PPA consistently achieves the best overall performance, shown in \Cref{tab_sup_mistral}.

-To further explore the distribution shift during human preference alignment, we demonstrate the score distribution of all methods of which scores are assigned by the Reward model ArmoRM \citep{ArmoRM} in Fig \ref{fig_sup_compare}.
-The OPO method causes the reward score distribution to shift more significantly to the right, resulting in fewer instances at lower scores.
+To further explore the distribution shift during human preference alignment, we demonstrate the score distribution of all methods of which scores are assigned by the Reward model ArmoRM \citep{ArmoRM} in \Cref{fig_sup_compare}.
+The PPA method causes the reward score distribution to shift more significantly to the right, resulting in fewer instances at lower scores.
 Consequently, when compared to the SFT model, its win rate is not as high as methods like All Pairs, SLiC, and ListMLE.
 However, it can outperform these methods in direct comparisons.

-\subsection{ApproxNDCG Analysis}
+\section{ApproxNDCG Analysis}

-The ApproxNDCG method performs poorly, possibly due to the following reasons: (1) The position function is an approximation, leading to error accumulation.
-(2) The sigmoid function used for the approximation of the position function may suffer from the vanishing gradient problem \citep{approxndcg}.

 In ApproxNDCG, we observe similar results to NeuralNDCG; the model achieves optimal performance only when the approximation accuracy reaches a certain threshold.
-First, we prove that the Accuracy of ApproxNDCG is relevant to the multiplication of $\alpha$ and $\beta$ when we employ the score function in Eq \ref{scores_eq}:
+First, we prove that the Accuracy of ApproxNDCG is relevant to the multiplication of $\alpha$ and $\beta$ when we employ the score function in Eq \ref{scores_eq}.